-- You lived in the District of Columbia for 183 days or more during the taxable year, even if your permanent residence was outside the District of Columbia.
+- You maintained a place of abode in DC for a total of 183 days or more even if your permanent home was outside of DC;

-- You were a member of the armed forces and your home of record was the District of Columbia for either part of or the full taxable year.
+- You were a member of the United States (U.S.) armed forces and your home of record was the District of Columbia for either part of or the full taxable year;

 - If you want to receive a refund of DC taxes withheld during the year, or if you qualify for and want to receive the following refundable credits: